 Collisions can cause considerable financial stress.
 You shouldn’t have to deal with this when the injuries were caused by someone else’s negligence in the first place.
 That’s why we’ll stand up for you and demand that you get a fair settlement.
 Your compensation should be able to allow you to recover in peace.

-It’s vital to contact your motorcycle accident attorney as soon as possible so they can get started on your case.
+It’s important to contact your Chicago motorcycle accident attorney as soon as possible so they can get started on your case.
 With most personal injury cases, there is a time limit starting from the date of the injury that you will be allowed to file a claim.
 In Illinois, you have two years to come forward with your claim.
-Waiting could possibly mean risking missing the deadline and having your case thrown out without review.
+Waiting could mean risking missing the deadline and having your case thrown out without review.
 This means not having the chance to get the compensation you need to recover from your accident.
 When you contact a lawyer quickly, you’re giving yourself a better chance of recovering full and fair compensation without having to worry about your case being dismissed because of the time that has passed.

 Other benefits of immediately contacting a lawyer are the information you’ll be able to provide them because not much time has passed since the accident.
 You’ll have a better chance of remembering what happened and can account for details accurately.
 As time passes, more of these details can be lost and you won’t be able to provide a complete account of what happened.
-Your Chicago motorcycle accident lawyer may have a better chance of investigating the accident scene and find evidence to support your claim.
+Your Chicago motorcycle accident lawyer may have a better chance of investigating the accident scene and finding evidence to support your claim.
 Physical evidence can be lost over time and the sooner we can investigate your case, the more physical evidence can be documented and preserved.
 And you’ll know that there isn’t a close deadline looming overhead.

 For a free consultation, get in touch with our firm today.
 We’re here to help those in Chicago and the state of Illinois who have been injured.
 We’ll help you find the best way to move forward.